top of page

 Rigorous Lab Testing & Certificates

-Tetratides Labs is a provider of high purity peptides.
+Tetratide Labs is a provider of high purity peptides.
 Our peptides are upward of 99% purity, available for scientific research and innovation.
-View our 3rd party testing certificates.
+For inquiries, email admin@tetratidelabs.co.za to view our testing certificates.

 Frequently Asked Questions